 The Unlimited Book Club is a joint venture of the Coos History Museum, Coos Bay Library, and North Bend Library.
 We formed to encourage awareness and foster community discussions on equity, diversity, and inclusion through reading and thoughtful conversation.

 The club will meet every second Thursday at 6:00 PM.
 The meetings will be an opportunity for members to discuss the month’s book as well as vote on book titles for future meetings and connect with fellow community members.
-Our next meeting will be on December 10th and we will be discussing the book, Caste: The Origins of Our Discontents by Isabel Wilkerson.
+Our next meeting will be on March 11th at 6:00 PM and we will be discussing the book, Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity by Julia Serano.

-To sign up for the book club and to receive a link to the zoom meeting, please click here: Unlimited Book Club sign-up.
+To sign up for the book club and receive a link to the zoom meetings, please click here: Unlimited Book Club sign-up.

 View more information below!